DataDog/documentation/content/en/integrations/guide/pivotal-cloud-foundry-manual-setup.md

 #### Verify the Agent is installed everywhere

-To check if the Agent installations were successful, filter by `cloudfoundry` on the [Host map][20] in Datadog.
+To check if the Agent installations were successful, filter by `cloudfoundry` on the [Host Map][20].
 The Datadog Agent BOSH release tags each host with `cloudfoundry`.
 Optionally, group hosts by any tag, such as `bosh_job`, as in the following screenshot:

 {{< img src="integrations/cloud_foundry/cloud-foundry-host-map.png" alt="The host map in Datadog with cloudfoundry entered in the Filter section and bosh_job in the Group section"  >}}